ncatlab/nlab-content/pages/8594.md

 Similarly a _topological field_ is a topological ring whose underlying ring is in fact a [[field]] and a [[topological algebra]] is a topological ring under a base topological ring (a topological [[associative algebra]]).

 +-- {: .query}
-Shouldn't we demand that negation be continuous in a topological ring and reciprocation be continuous in a topological field?
-Or do these somehow follow automatically from the continuity of addition and multiplication? -Sridhar Ramesh
+Shouldn't we demand that reciprocation be continuous in a topological field?
+Or does this somehow follow automatically? -Sridhar Ramesh
 =--